-- Faculty is recognized with national teaching and mentoring awards.
+- Faculty are recognized with national teaching and mentoring awards.

-- State-of-the-art facilities include confocal, fluorescence, and electron microscopes; environmental sampling and analytical equipment; nucleic acid sequencers; advanced documentation systems for biotechnology; growth chambers; and animal-care facilities.
+- Facilities include confocal, fluorescence, and electron microscopes; a Plant and Pollinator Center; environmental sampling and analytical equipment; nucleic acid sequencers; advanced documentation systems for biotechnology; growth chambers; and animal-care facilities.

 Biology (BA) (BS) (LIC)